Overview

 Info

-The following HTTP methods are supported by routes in Pode: DELETE, GET, HEAD, MERGE, OPTIONS, PATCH, POST, PUT, and TRACE.
+The following HTTP methods are supported by routes in Pode: CONNECT, DELETE, GET, HEAD, MERGE, OPTIONS, PATCH, POST, PUT, and TRACE.

 Usage